OpenTermsArchive/contrib-versions/Verizon/Terms of Service.md

-13.  **INDEMNIFICATION.**
+16.  **INDEMNIFICATION.**

     You agree to defend, indemnify and hold harmless the Verizon Parties from and against all liabilities, costs and expenses, including reasonable attorneys' and experts' fees, related to or arising from your use of the Service (or the use of your Service by anyone else), (a) in violation of applicable laws, regulations or this Agreement. (b) to access the Internet or to transmit or post any message, information, software, images or other materials via the Internet. (c) in any manner that harms any person or results in the personal injury or death of any person or in damage to or loss of any tangible or intangible (including data) property. or (d) claims for infringement of any intellectual property rights arising from or in connection with use of the Service.

-14.  **NOTICES.**
+17.  **NOTICES.**

     1. If either of us intends to seek arbitration under this Agreement, the party seeking arbitration must first notify the other party of the dispute in writing at least 30 days in advance of initiating the arbitration.
 Notice to Verizon should be sent to NoticeofDispute@verizon.com or to Verizon Online Dispute Resolution Manager, One Verizon Way, VC52N061, Basking Ridge, NJ 07920.
 The notice must describe the nature of the claim and the relief being sought.
 Other notices required under this Agreement by you must be provided to us at P.O.
 Box 11328, St. Petersburg, FL 33733, Attention: Customer Service in the manner set forth in the Contact Us section of the Website.
-Notice by Verizon to you (including notice of changes to this Agreement under Section 3) shall be deemed given when: (a) transmitted to your Primary Email Address. or (b) mailed via the US mail or hand-delivered to your address on file with us. or (c) when posted to the Announcements page of the Website.
+Notice by Verizon to you (including notice of changes to this Agreement under Section 3) shall be deemed given when: (a) transmitted to your Primary Email Address. or (b) mailed via the US mail or hand-delivered to your address on file with us. or (c) when posted to the Announcements page of the Website. or (d) delivered by bill message or bill insert.